Rbfinch/grepq/README.md

 - very fast and scales to large FASTQ files
 - IUPAC ambiguity code support
 - support for gzip and zstd compression
-- JSON support for pattern file input and `tune` command output, allowing named regex sets and named regex patterns
+- JSON support for pattern file input and `tune` command output, allowing named regex sets, named regex patterns, and named and unnamed variants
 - use **predicates** to filter on the header field (= record ID line) using a regex, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64)
 - does not match false positives
 - output matched sequences to one of four formats
-- tune your pattern file and **enumerate variants** with the `tune` command
+- tune your pattern file and **enumerate named and unnamed variants** with the `tune` command
 - supports inverted matching with the `inverted` command
 - plays nicely with your unix workflows
 - comprehensive help, examples and testing script